AlexsLemonade/scpca-portal/api/README.md

 ## Cloud Data Management

 ### Processing Options
-There are two options available for processing data in the Cloud:
+After syncing the database by running the `sync_original_files` and `load_metadata` commands, there are two options available for processing data in the Cloud:
 - Running `generate_computed_files` on the API instance
 - Running `dispatch_to_batch` on the API instance, which kicks off processing on AWS Batch resources

 Due to the fact that processing on Batch is ~10x faster than processing on the API, we recommend using Batch for processing.

 ### Commands in Production
 To run a command in production, there is a `run_command.sh` script that is created on the API instance.
-It passes any arguments through to the `manage.py` script, making the following acceptable `./run_command.sh generate_computed_files --reload-all`.
+It passes any arguments through to the `manage.py` script, making the following acceptable `./run_command.sh generate_computed_files --update-s3 --max-workers 4`.

 ### Syncing the OriginalFile Table
 As mentioned in the above [Local Data Management - Syncing the OriginalFile Table section](#syncing-the-originalfile-table), the `OriginalFile` table must be populated before data can be processed via the `sync_original_files` command.